strlcat/ProvisionIRCd/README.md

 ## Services

-Barely if just want to run this IRCd without bothering with services:
+Barely if just you want to run this IRCd without bothering with services:

 Comment out file with service aliases, such as, **aliases.conf**.
-Because thise are responsible for proxying traffic between you and servicem a failure do do so will usually emit somethintg frustrtating like ":Services are currently down.
-Please try again later.", giving you (false) impression that they will be soon returning.
+Because thise are responsible for proxying messages between you and services, a failure do do so will usually emit something frustrtating like ":Services are currently down.
+Please try again later.", giving you (false) impression that they shall be here and they will be soon returning.

-This IRCd provides two self-healng services for people lost their channel operators:
+This IRCd provides two self-healing services for people who lost their channel operator roles:

 1. **/CHANFIX** is the first and very precise about checking, and restoring operator status.
    It acts _immediately_, so you have not to wait, unless the real HW behind server is doing something very important.

+2. **/OPME** works if you have channel access list entry, but it is limited to highest +a channel operator role.

 ## Issue